Eknath Gaikwad

-Eknath Gaikwad (1 January 1940 – 28 April 2021) was an Indian politician from the Indian National Congress (INC) political party.
+Eknath Mahadev Gaikwad (1 January 1940 – 28 April 2021) was an Indian politician from the Indian National Congress (INC) political party.
 He was a member of the 15th Lok Sabha and the 14th Lok Sabha of India.
 He died from COVID-19 in 2021.

 Personal life

 Gaikwad belonged to an Ambedkarite Buddhist family.
 Gaikwad's daughter is Varsha Gaikwad, who is a four term Member of Maharashtra Legislative Assembly and a ex-Cabinet Minister of Maharashtra.

 Career

-He represented the Mumbai South Central constituency of Mumbai.
+He represented the Mumbai South Central Lok Sabha constituency of Mumbai.
 He lost the seat to Rahul Shewale in 2014.
 He has been three times a Member of Legislative Assembly from Dharavi and also twice state minister of Maharashtra state cabinet.
 Since 1985, he has represented Dharavi which is Asia's largest slum.